Building insulation: Radiant heat barriers

 Radiant barriers work in conjunction with an air space to reduce radiant heat transfer across the air space.
 Radiant or reflective insulation reflects heat instead of either absorbing it or letting it pass through.
 Radiant barriers are often seen used in reducing downward heat flow, because upward heat flow tends to be dominated by convection.
 This means that for attics, ceilings, and roofs, they are most effective in hot climates.

 They also have a role in reducing heat losses in cool climates.
 However, much greater insulation can be achieved through the addition of bulk insulators (see above).

 Some radiant barriers are spectrally selective and will preferentially reduce the flow of infra-red radiation in comparison to other wavelengths.
 For instance, low-emissivity (low-e) windows will transmit light and short-wave infra-red energy into a building but reflect the long-wave infra-red radiation generated by interior furnishings.
 Similarly, special heat-reflective paints are able to reflect more heat than visible light, or vice versa.

 Thermal emissivity values probably best reflect the effectiveness of radiant barriers.
 Some manufacturers quote an 'equivalent' R-value for these products but these figures can be difficult to interpret, or even misleading, since R-value testing measures total heat loss in a laboratory setting and does not control the type of heat loss responsible for the net result (radiation, conduction, convection).

 A film of dirt or moisture can alter the emissivity and hence the performance of radiant barriers.

 Eco-friendly insulation

 Eco-friendly insulation is a term used for insulating products with limited environmental impact.
-The commonly accepted approach to determine whether or not an insulation products, but in fact any product or service is eco-friendly is by doing a life-cycle assessment (LCA).
+The commonly accepted approach to determine whether or not an insulation product, or in fact any product or service is eco-friendly is by doing a life-cycle assessment (LCA).
 A number of studies compared the environmental impact of insulation materials in their application.
 The comparison shows that most important is the insulation value of the product meeting the technical requirements for the application.
 Only in a second order step, a differentiation between materials becomes relevant.
 The report commissioned by the Belgian government to VITO is a good example of such a study.
-A valuable way to graphically represent such results is by a spider diagram.